tginer/nvidia-operators-in-ocp/Air-Gapped-Environment-Guide-Local-RPM-Repository.md

 enabled=1
 ```

-Create the ConfigMap in the nvidia-network-operator with the command:
+Create the ConfigMap in the `nvidia-network-operator` namespace using the following command:
 ```bash
 oc create configmap repo-config -n nvidia-network-operator  --from-file=cuda.repo --from-file=redhat.repo --from-file=ubi.repo
 ```

-## Mirror the right DOCA driver version according to your RHCOS version and architecture
+## Mirror the Correct DOCA Driver Version for Your RHCOS Version and Architecture

-Navigate to the [NVIDIA doca driver catalog](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/mellanox/containers/doca-driver/tags?version=doca3.1.0-25.07-0.9.7.0-0-rhcos4.18-arm64) and search for your specific rhcos version and architecture.
+Navigate to the [NVIDIA DOCA driver catalog](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/mellanox/containers/doca-driver/tags?version=doca3.1.0-25.07-0.9.7.0-0-rhcos4.18-arm64) and search for your specific RHCOS version and architecture.

-In this scenario, rhcos 4.18 and arm64 were used.
+In this example, RHCOS 4.18 and ARM64 are used.

 ```bash
 podman pull nvcr.io/nvidia/mellanox/doca-driver:doca3.1.0-25.07-0.9.7.0-0-rhcos4.18-arm64
 ```

-There are many ways to copy the driver image to the air-gapped container registry, such as using skopeo, oc-mirror etc. In this example we'll simply use podman tools.
+There are several methods for copying the driver image to the air-gapped container registry, such as using `skopeo`, `oc-mirror`, etc. In this example, we'll use Podman tools.

-**Note**: the container image must be tag with the following data "\<driver-version>-\<rhcos-version>-\<architecture>", in this example: *25.07-0.9.7.0-rhcos4.18-arm64*
+**Note**: The container image must be tagged with the following format: `<driver-version>-<rhcos-version>-<architecture>`.
+In this example: `25.07-0.9.7.0-rhcos4.18-arm64`
 ```bash
 podman tag nvcr.io/nvidia/mellanox/doca-driver:doca3.1.0-25.07-0.9.7.0-0-rhcos4.18-arm64 nvcr.io/nvidia/mellanox/doca-driver:doca3.1.0-25.07-0.9.7.0-0-rhcos4.18-arm64 registry-arm.server.lab:8443/nvidia/certified-operator/nvidia/mellanox/doca-driver-container:25.07-0.9.7.0-rhcos4.18-arm64

 podman push registry-arm.server.lab:8443/nvidia/certified-operator/nvidia/mellanox/doca-driver-container:25.07-0.9.7.0-rhcos4.18-arm64
 ```

-## Configure the NicClusterPolicy CR to use the air gap rpm packages
+## Configure the NicClusterPolicy CR to Use the Air-Gapped RPM Packages

-The NIC Cluster Policy requires the ConfigMap to be injected so that the local air-gapped HTTP server is used to pull the rpm binaries; as well as the repository,version,and image must point to the air-gapped container registry.
+The NIC Cluster Policy requires the ConfigMap to be injected so that the local air-gapped HTTP server is used to pull the RPM binaries.
+Additionally, the repository, version, and image must point to the air-gapped container registry.

-Fill in the following data:
+Configure the following parameters:
-- repoConfig: ConfigMap name
+- **repoConfig**: ConfigMap name
-- image: driver container image name
+- **image**: Driver container image name
-- repository: air-gapped container registry
+- **repository**: Air-gapped container registry URL
-- version: driver version
+- **version**: Driver version

 ```bash
 apiVersion: mellanox.com/v1alpha1